 Coping with losing your sight

 Diabetes is the leading cause of preventable sight loss in the UK.
-That’s right, preventable.
 You can prevent it by going to regular eye screening, and because there are much better treatments available for both diabetes and retinopathy.

 But sight loss does happen and this is extremely difficult for anyone to deal with.
 This is life-changing.

 Many people do find a way to cope, and carry on to live happy, rewarding lives.
-There is expert support out there to help you through it – you’re not alone.
+Know that we’re here to help you and there is expert support out there to help you through it – you’re not alone.

-Talk to the RNIB (the Royal National Institute of Blind People).
-They are the leading source of information on sight loss and the issues affecting blind and partially sighted people.
-It provides a fantastic amount of help and support, including Facebook groups specifically set up to your needs.
+You can talk to the RNIB (the Royal National Institute of Blind People).
+They are one of the UK’s leading sight loss charities and the largest community of blind and partially sighted people.
+They provide a fantastic amount of practical and emotional support, including Facebook groups specifically set up to your needs.

 And remember, you can give our trained counsellors a call, for more information and support, or just to chat.
 We’re here for you.